 Our Group is a leading provider of private supplementary secondary school education services in Hong Kong.
 We principally engage in the provision of private supplementary secondary school education services and the operation of private secondary day schools in Hong Kong.
 We also offer ancillary education services and products targeted at pre-school, kindergarten, primary and secondary school students and individuals pursuing further education, other interest learning or personal development.
-We provide all of our private supplementary education services in teaching centres located on Hong Kong Island, in Kowloon and the New Territories.
+We provide private supplementary education services in teaching centres located on Hong Kong Island, in Kowloon and the New Territories.
+During the year, our Group extended our ancillary services to education institutions in mainland China.
 Certain amounts and percentage figures set out in this section "Management Discussion and Analysis" have been subject to rounding adjustments for ease of presentation.
 Accordingly, figures presented herein may not be an arithmetic sum of such figures.
-As at 31 July 2022, we operated 9 teaching centres, with a total of 72 classrooms, which, in accordance with the EDB's guidelines, allow a maximum classroom capacity of 2,143 students to attend class at any one time.
+As at 31 July 2023, we operated 10 teaching centres, with a total of 80 classrooms, which, in accordance with the EDB's guidelines, allow a maximum classroom capacity of 2,273 students to attend class at any one time.